Use this easy linen and room spray to get rid of odors on sheets, clothes, furniture, and more. Enjoy a fresh, clean room with your favorite scents!

 You can mix/match essential oils of your choice, but it would be wise to smell each oil individually before adding to the spray bottle.

-Adding scents together is kinda like adding black and white paint.
+Adding scents together is like adding black and white paint.
 It only takes a few drops of black to turn white to grey.
 But it takes A LOT of white to turn black to grey, and you might never get there!

 If at all possible, use light colored oils if you’re spraying directly on fabric so you don’t stain them.
+The oils get fairly well diluted in the spray bottle, and I have not had any issues with staining.

 Hello